 Unfortunately, this TV has disappointing sharpness processing, so low-resolution or low-bitrate content isn't very sharp.
 Some fine details are lost, and text is blurry.

 The optimal settings for a sharp 480p image with no over-sharpening are as follows:

 The LG QNED90 uses an ADS-type panel, which is similar to an IPS.
 The panel structure looks very similar to the one used in the Samsung QN85A QLED.

 The LG QNED90 has a very good response time.
 Transitions from a dark color to a bright one are slow, with significant overshoot in some transitions.
 Transitions from bright to dark are a bit faster, and except for one, there's no noticeable undershoot, which is great.

-Surprisingly, the LG QNED90 is completely flicker-free.
+Surprisingly, the LG QNED90 is completely flicker-free, even with local dimming enabled.
 It's the first LG TV we've tested, excluding OLEDs, that's completely flicker-free.
 This is great, as it can help reduce eye strain.

 The LG QNED90 has an optional backlight strobing feature, commonly called black frame insertion.
 It can only flicker at 60Hz, which is a bit disappointing.
 Unfortunately, some image duplication is noticeable due to poor strobe timings, as there's some crosstalk where the backlight flickers while the TV is refreshing the image.
 Note that our score here is based only on the refresh rates supported, not how well it works.